Here's some information about the Adaptive Placement Test and how it works within your students' adaptive learning experience.

 Yes.
-In the Diagnostic, your students are assessed and appropriately placed within their Learning Path.
+In the Placement, your students are assessed and appropriately placed within their Learning Path.
 Remember, a Learning Path is simply the concepts you want your students to master or focus on.
 Your students can be in a pre-built path or one that you have customized.
-Once the Diagnostic has ended, the student simply continues in their path but in Practice mode.
+Once the Placement has ended, the student simply continues in their path but in Practice mode.
 Reassure your students that each question answered still earns a coin, counts towards the weekly goal, and places them where they need to be within their Learning Path!

 No. The length of the test will vary for each student based on how many concepts the student already knows within the Learning Path.
-The Adaptive Diagnostic adapts to the student as the assessment is performed in order of dependency of the concepts.
-The longer the student is taking the Diagnostic the further along in their Learning Path they will be placed.
+The Adaptive Placement adapts to the student as the assessment is performed in order of dependency of the concepts.
+The longer the student is taking the Placement the further along in their Learning Path they will be placed.
 Review Students A and B below.
-The Diagnostic Test was launched within the same Learning Path.
+The Placement Test was launched within the same Learning Path.
 However, Student A took 5 minutes and passed 9 concepts.
 On the other hand, Student B took 42 minutes and passed 74 concepts.

-4. Can I control the Diagnostic?
+4. Can I control the Placement?

 5. What does a student see when practicing?